Intel-bigdata/SSM/docs/small-file-solution.md

 iii.
 Operations like the following impact small file's meta in namespace as well as meta store of SSM.

-* rename small file
-Rename small file in both namespace and meta store.
+* Rename small file: rename small file in both namespace and meta store.

-* delete small file
-Delete small file in hdfs, then delete the file container info of small file in meta store.
+* Delete small file: delete small file in hdfs, then delete the file container info of small file in meta store.

-* truncate small file
-Since the small file is already truncated in hdfs, so only need to set the length of small file to zero in meta store.
+* Truncate small file: since the small file is already truncated in hdfs, so only need to set the length of small file to zero in meta store.

 > Note that the content of small file is still stored in the container file after delete or truncate.